nordicopen/easee_hass/README.md

 If you want to add new elements that needs translation you should enter them in /translations/en.json and submit a PR.
 The new keys will appear in Lokalise when the PR is merged.

-## Support and cooperation
+## Attribution, support and cooperation

+This project was started by the late Niklas Fondberg, @fondberg.
+The repository has been inherited by his collaborators.

-This project is supported by
+The project is supported by

 [<img src="https://raw.githubusercontent.com/astrandb/documents/fef0776bbb7924e0253b9755d7928631fb19d5c7/img/Lokalise_logo_colour_black_text.svg" width=120>](https://lokalise.com)